projectceladon/celadon-documentation/source/tutorials/test-strategy/test-strategy.rst

 * :abbr:`CiC (Celadon in Container)` and :abbr:`CiV (Celadon in VM)` platfroms consist of

-    * Kaby Lake CiC Pie & CometLake CiC Pie
+    * Kaby Lake CiC and Comet Lake CiC Pie
-    * Kaby Lake CiV Android 10 & Comet Lake CiV Android 10
+    * Kaby Lake CiV Android 10

-* Functional validation of all :abbr:`E2E (End-to-End)` defined features in JIRA
+* Functional validation of all end to end defined features in JIRA

-* Non Functional (Compliance/PnP) - based on customer requests
+* Non Functional (Compliance/Performance) - based on customer requests

-        * PnP KPIs list defined
+        * Performance KPIs list defined
         * Compliance testing

 Android Validation Out-Scope
 ----------------------------

-* All unit, white-box, and pre-integration testing is owned by the function domain :abbr:`CoEs.(Center of Excellence)`.
-CoEs must guarantee component level qualification such as :abbr:`ABL (Automotive Boot Loader)`, Kernel, Debug & Trace, USB, WIFI, and Bluetooth.
+* All unit, white-box, and pre-integration testing is owned by the function domain owners.
+Domain owners must guarantee component level qualification such as Kernel,
+  Debug & Trace, USB, WIFI, and Bluetooth.
 * Hardware component and relevant features
 * FuSA Certification